sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 Feature: `v1_16`

 <!-- struct AggregatorPad -->
-Pads managed by a `GstAggregor` subclass.
+Pads managed by a `Aggregator` subclass.

 This class used to live in gst-plugins-bad and was moved to core.